Friday 28 September

 Friday 28 September:

-Nice and sunny for the South Island with a NW breeze developing.
-A fine start on Ruapehu with a westerly breeze, but there’ll be some cloud and a snow flurry or two in the afternoon.
+Mostly sunny for the South Island with a NW breeze picking up.
+A fine start on Ruapehu with a westerly breeze, but there’ll be a few afternoon snow showers with possible thunderstorms.

 Saturday 29 September:

-Mostly cloudy for the Southern Lakes and it’ll start snowing from late afternoon, while it’ll be fine with high cloud for Canterbury.
+It’ll start snowing over the Southern Lakes from late morning and there’ll be heavy falls later in the day.
+High cloud will build in Canterbury, and we might see a snow flurry or two.
 NW winds will rise to gale over the South Island.
-For Ruapehu, there’ll be some afternoon cloud and a snow flurry or two in the afternoon as well as a westerly breeze.
+For Ruapehu, there’ll be some afternoon cloud and a snow flurry or two as well as a westerly breeze.

 SNOW FALL CHART